IoannisDadiotis/fss_thesis/README.md

 ## Development of the force sensory system
 The developed force sensory system (FSS) is based on strain gauge-sensing and targeted for the fabric gripper that is presented in:

-A 3-Finger Robotic Gripper for Grasping Fabrics Based on Cams-Followers Mechanism
+* PN Koustoumpardis, S Smyrnis, NA Aspragathos, [A 3-Finger Robotic Gripper for Grasping Fabrics Based on Cams-Followers Mechanism], International Conference on Robotics in Alpe-Adria Danube Region, 2017

 The measurement chain of the FSS consists of: